 TYPES OF CATARACT

-- CORTICAL CATARACT: This kind of cataract is characterized by white, wedge-like opacities that start in the periphery of the lens and work their way to the center in a spoke-like fashion.
+CORTICAL CATARACT: This kind of cataract is characterized by white, wedge-like opacities that start in the periphery of the lens and work their way to the centre in a spoke-like fashion.
 This type of cataract occurs in the part of the lens that surrounds the central nucleus, called the cortex.

 SYMPTOMS OF CATARACT